alakrald/launchdarkly-flag-forms/README.md

 });

 // transformedSchema is now modified based on flag values
-// - username is required when flag is true
 // - role visibility controlled by flag
 // - theme defaults to 'dark' (from flag value)